DanieleGioia/PerishableMEC/README.md

   publisher={Elsevier}
 }
 ```
 🔴 In such an article, the max-min mean width at the stopping criterion for the learning phase was not achieved.
 You will find more on this at the bottom of this README!
-Sorry for that :)!
+Sorry for that!

 ## Code Structure